kedro-org/kedro/docs/source/deployment/airflow.md

 ## How to run a Kedro pipeline on Amazon AWS Managed Workflows for Apache Airflow (MWAA)

 ### Kedro project preparation
 MWAA, or Managed Workflows for Apache Airflow, is an AWS service that makes it easier to set up, operate, and scale Apache Airflow in the cloud.
-Deploying a Kedro pipeline to MWAA is similar to Astronomer, but there are some key differences: you need to store your project data in an AWS S3 bucket and make necessary changes to your Data Catalog.
+Deploying a Kedro pipeline to MWAA is similar to Astronomer, but there are some key differences: you need to store your project data in an AWS S3 bucket and make necessary changes to your `DataCatalog`.
 Additionally, you must configure how you upload your Kedro configuration, install your Kedro package, and set up the necessary environment variables.
 1. Complete steps 1-4 from the [Create, prepare and package example Kedro project](#create-prepare-and-package-example-kedro-project) section.
 2. Your project's data should not reside in the working directory of the Airflow container.
 Instead, [create an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) and [upload your data folder from the new-kedro-project folder to your S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).
-3. Modify the Data Catalog to reference data in your S3 bucket by updating the filepath and add credentials line for each Dataset in the `new-kedro-project/conf/airflow/catalog.yml`.
+3. Modify the `DataCatalog` to reference data in your S3 bucket by updating the filepath and add credentials line for each dataset in `new-kedro-project/conf/airflow/catalog.yml`.
 Add the S3 prefix to the filepath as shown below:
 ```shell
 companies:
   type: pandas.CSVDataset